keanorama/keanorama.github.io/README.md

 TextGen - generatation of grammatical phrases from language elements database.
 Currently porting to Python.

-IO - (Interpreted Objects) an object oriented interpreted (scripting) language with the following features: K&R style syntax, all objects (pure, no primitives), package is expressed in file system path, built in comprehensive reflection (getClass(), getMethod()...), runs from command line (#!/bin/io).
+IO - (Interpreted Objects) an object oriented interpreted (scripting) language, designed with the following features: K&R style syntax, all objects (pure, no primitives), package is expressed in file system path, built in comprehensive reflection (getClass(), getMethod()...), runs from command line (#!/bin/io).
 Under development.

 Contact at: keanorama1@gmail.com